Date First Published: September 24, 2019

 Meaning of Medical Audit

 Medical audit is a distinct form of audit used by health care providers.
 It’s method consists of the analysis of retrospective data obtained from records.
 Quality assessments by planned collection of data are not audits but should be called prospective quality studies.

 In an audit, assessment is done on recorded data originating from the entire patient population or a sub-population made up of those belonging to a defined category.
 However, the whole exercise still starts with studying the quality achieved in individual cases.
+As such it is a variant of statistical quality control as used in other industries.
 It can be defined as below:

 “Medical audit is a systematic, critical analysis and quantified comparison against explicit standards, of the quality of current medical practice, including the procedures used for diagnosis and treatment, the use of resources, and the resulting outcome and quality of life for the patient in order to improve the quality of care to patients.” (definition modified from Department of Health(1989) Working for patients, Working paper 6, command 555, London: HMSO.